goldenglorys/context-lens/README.md

-### Context Lens: Bringing Clarity to Your Machine Learning Training Data
+# Context Lens: Bringing Clarity to Your ML Training Data

 **Why Context Lens?**

-If you've ever worked with machine learning training datasets, you know the struggle: endless lines of JSONL files, buried insights, and the constant feeling that your data is hiding something from you.
+If you've ever worked with ML training datasets, you know the struggle: endless lines of JSONL files, buried insights, and the constant feeling that your data is hiding something from you.
 It’s like trying to solve a puzzle with half the pieces missing—frustrating, time-consuming, and often, just plain confusing.

 That's why I created **Context Lens**.

 **The Challenge**

-Visualizing and understanding machine learning training data, especially for tasks like Visual Question Answering (VQA), is no small feat.
+Visualizing and understanding ML training data, especially for tasks like Visual Question Answering (VQA), is no small feat.
 Your data is rich with information, but without the right tools, it can feel like you're peering into a fog, trying to make out the shapes.
 The raw structure of JSONL files, while efficient for machines, is anything but user-friendly for the humans trying to build, refine, and train models on that data.

 **The Solution**